The Morning You Accidentally Walk Into a Republic: A Vilnius Story

 Cepelinai and the Weight of Lithuanian Cuisine

-I ate cepelinai at Etno Dvaras and I need you to understand the scale of this dish.
+Order cepelinai at Etno Dvaras and understand the scale of this dish first.
 These are potato dumplings — called cepelinai because they're shaped like Zeppelins — stuffed with meat, the size of a fist, served two to a plate with sour cream and crispy bacon bits.

 They cost 7-10 EUR for a serving.
 One serving is enough.
-I ordered two servings because I was hungry and didn't understand what I was getting into.
-I could not finish them.
-Nobody can finish four cepelinai.
-The waiter knew this when I ordered.
-He smiled.
+Order two because you're hungry and you'll quickly learn what you got into: nobody can finish four cepelinai.
+The waiter knows this when you order.
+He'll smile.

-Snekutis is the more local option — a tiny bar-restaurant where the owner supposedly has beer-drinking contests.
+Snekutis is the more local option — a tiny bar-restaurant where the owner supposedly hosts beer-drinking contests.
 Rougher, louder, more authentic.

 Trakai: The Castle in the Lake

 Entry: 12 EUR.
 Open daily 10AM-7PM in summer.
-I spent two hours wandering the courtyards, climbing the towers, and looking out at the lake from the ramparts.
+Give it two hours to wander the courtyards, climb the towers, and look out at the lake from the ramparts.

 Outside the castle, lakeside stalls sell kibinai — Karaite pastries filled with meat or vegetables.
 The Karaite community has lived in Trakai for 600 years, brought from Crimea by Grand Duke Vytautas.
 The pastries are 3-4 EUR each and absolutely worth it.

-I swam in Lake Galve afterward.
-The water was cold and clear.
-A family was picnicking on the shore.
-Swans drifted past the castle walls.
+Swim in Lake Galve afterward.
+The water is cold and clear.
+A family picnics on the shore.
+Swans drift past the castle walls.

 The City's Pace

-What surprised me most about Vilnius was its rhythm.
+What surprises most about Vilnius is its rhythm.
 It's a capital city — 590,000 people — but it moves at the speed of a village.
 People sit in outdoor cafes for hours.
-Conversations are long.
+Conversations run long.
 Nobody seems rushed.

 The city center is compact and walkable.
-I covered the Old Town, Uzupis, and Gediminas Tower in a single afternoon without feeling hurried.
+You can cover the Old Town, Uzupis, and Gediminas Tower in a single afternoon without feeling hurried.
 Public buses cost 1 EUR with a Vilnieciu Kortele transport card.
 The airport is 6 km away — bus 1 or 2 takes 20 minutes for 1 EUR.

 And the prices.
 A sit-down meal at a good restaurant: 10-18 EUR.
 A pint of Svyturys beer: 3-4 EUR.
 A museum: 3-8 EUR.
 The city is roughly 50-60% cheaper than Paris or London.
 This won't last — Vilnius is being discovered.
 But right now, it's extraordinary value.